top of page

 Hurricane Helene Recovery Context

 Franklin and Macon County were affected by Hurricane Helene in the fall of 2024, though generally less severely than some neighboring Western NC communities.
 The recovery timeline for tourism-adjacent infrastructure in Macon County has been faster than in harder-hit areas, and visitor sentiment toward the broader WNC region — which saw significant hesitation in the immediate post-storm period — has been recovering through 2025.
-Properties that clearly communicated their specific status and the continued availability of key outdoor recreation assets (gem mines, AT access points, Nantahala Forest trails) retained more bookings during the disruption period than those that relied on guests to self-research conditions.
+Properties that clearly communicated their specific status and the continued availability of key outdoor recreation assets (gem mines, AT access points, Nantahala Forest trails) retained more bookings during the disruption period than those that relied on guests to research conditions themselves.

 Seasonality Patterns and Opportunity Windows